redox-os/book/README.md

 # The Redox Book

+This is the **Redox OS** book, which explain (almost) everything about Redox: design, philosophy, how it works, how you can contribute, how to deploy Redox, and much more.

 ## Development

-We use [mdBook](https://github.com/azerupi/mdBook), a Rust tool to create web books from Markdown.
+We use [mdBook](https://github.com/rust-lang/mdBook), a Rust tool to create web books from Markdown.

 You can start a development server on http://localhost:3000 with the following command